narwhalacademy/zebra-crossing/README.md

 - Any password less than 10 characters is bad, but it's also okay-to-string-together-non-sequitur-words.
 - Double check the security questions for your key online services (email, bank, Facebook, etc.) and make sure that they're not easy to answer by friends/looking you up on Google.
 - Start using a different password for every service, because password leaks happen all the time.
 To make this easy, use a password manager ([Lifehacker reviews them here](https://lifehacker.com/5529133/five-best-password-managers)) to store/autofill/generate them.
 For now, make sure you use a unique password for essential services (email, social media, banking, cloud storage).
-- Use a non-common/obvious unlock code for your phone.
+- Use a non-common/obvious unlock code for your phone: at least 7 digits, and preferably a mix of letters and numbers.
 - On iPhone, turn off USB Accessories in Settings > Face ID & Passcode > Allow Access When Locked.

 #### Encrypt your devices

 - Encrypt your phone storage: [Android](http://www.networkworld.com/article/2689371/opensource-subnet/how-to-encrypt-an-android-device-in-5-steps.html), [iOS](https://ssd.eff.org/en/module/how-encrypt-your-iphone) (many phones now encrypt by default but it's worth double checking).
 - Encrypt your laptop/desktop hard drive: [Windows](https://uit.stanford.edu/service/encryption/wholedisk/bitlocker), [Windows if no BitLocker](https://veracrypt.codeplex.com/), [Mac OSX](https://support.apple.com/en-us/HT204837).
 - Secure your backups too!
-Encrypt your backup hard drives and/or make sure your online backup storage solution supports end-to-end encryption.
+Encrypt your backup hard drives and/or make sure your online backup storage solution offers end-to-end encryption (which neither iCloud or Google Drive support).
 - N.B.
 Remember encryption is only fully effective when the device is off!

 #### Other